-Although a jurisprudence which allowed consumers to sue in the state where they purchased the product would probably also allow suits in other fora-such as where the manufacturer was headquartered or incorporated, or where the product was designed, manufactured, or in the distributor's state65-allowing suit where the product was sold is likely to lead to litigation primarily in that state.
-Consumers generally prefer to sue in their home state, and most consumers purchase their products in their home state, so a rule that allows plaintiffs to sue where they purchased their products is for incentive purposes equivalent to a rule that mandates suits in that state.
+Although a jurisprudence which allowed consumers to sue in the state where they purchased the product would probably also allow suits in other fora - such as where the manufacturer was headquartered or incorporated, or where the product was designed, manufactured, or in the distributor's state54 - allowing suit where the product was sold is likely to lead to litigation primarily in that state.
+Consumer generally prefer to sue in their home state, and most consumer purchase their products in their home state, so a rule which allows plaintiffs to sue where they purchased their products is for incentive purposes equivalent a rule which mandates suits in that state.

-The potential for price adjustments also helps justify the Supreme Court's decision in World-Wide Volkswagen, rejecting jurisdiction in the state where the accident took place (state number six of the list described in the text accompanying note 14).
-If jurisdiction is based on the place of the accident, there is no way that a manufacturer can adjust prices so that consumers pay more when liability risk is higher because manufacturers cannot control where a product will be used.
-So, if the rule were that an injured person could sue where the injury was suffered, there would be less incentive for states to moderate their product liability laws and procedures.
-Nevertheless, the price mechanism might still work reasonably well because most products are likely to cause injury in the state where they were sold.
-On the other hand, for products, such as cars, that are durable and mobile and for which there is a lively resale market, prices are unlikely to adjust properly because the correlation between place of sale and place of suit is likely to be weak.
+The potential for price adjustments also helps justify the Supreme Court's decision in World Wide Volkswagen, rejecting jurisdiction in the state where the accident took place (State # 6 on p.
+7).
+If jurisdiction is based on the place of the accident, there is no way that a manufacturer can adjust prices so that consumers pay more when liability risk is higher, because manufacturers cannot control where a product will be used.
+So, if the rule were that an injured person could sue where they incurred injury, there would be less incentive for states to moderate their product liability laws and procedures.
+Nevertheless, the price mechanism might still work reasonably well, because most products are likely to cause injury in the state where they were sold.
+On the other hand, for products, such as cars, which are durable and mobile and for which there is a lively resale market, prices are unlikely to adjust properly, because the correlation between place of sale and place of suit is likely to be weak,.